 Community College of Denver

-EGHS students commonly take pre-requisite Math and English that assist them on their road towards an Associates degree at CCD or Bachelor’s degree elsewhere.
-Other courses can be explored as well based on classes needed towards high school graduation requirements and future plans.
+EGHS students commonly take pre-requisite Math and English that assist them on their road towards an Associates degree at CCD or Bachelor’s degree elsewhere (ie. English 121, Math 120 or Math 121).
+Other courses can be explored as well based on classes needed towards high school graduation requirements and future plans (ie. Social Studies, Science, Electives).
 Please discuss options with your counselor!

 College First (Formerly ASCENT- Accelerating Students through Concurrent Enrollment)